kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I believe now that she is checking up on me to see how upset I am and if I'll come in to sign something or not.
 - I ask Maria if everyone hates me.
 She says no, no one hates me.
 She's lying.
 - I go to my acupuncture session and I'm extremely traumatized and shocked about what bullies they all are at the conservatory.
-- The acupuncturist tells me I have diabetes, which I know fully well is a lie.
 - While I'm on the acupuncture table, there is a violent storm outside, and lightning takes a tree down on the road outside.
 - I leave for Ireland, via Alicante airport, that evening and there are rainbows all over the region.
 I take it as a good sign.